AndreFCruz/feup-lpoo-armadillo/README.md

     Participating classes: EntityView and all sub-classes (namely BallView, PowerUpView, ...).

     Why we decided to use it:
+    * Allows the subclasses to decide which class to instantiate (useful for when a class knows it should create an object, but not it's type).

   * ### State

+  Participating classes:

+  Why we decide to use it:
+  * Useful for making the code more logic and understandable.
+  * When the internal state of an object changes, it allows it to change its behaviour.

   * ### GameLoop

+  Participating classes:

+  Why we decide to use it:
+  *

   * ### Update Method

+  Participating classes:

+  Why we decide to use it:
+  *

   * ### Singleton